amarmanhala/amarmanhala/README.md

-## 👋 Hello, I'm Amarpreet, a Full Stack Developer with a strong focus on Front-end Engineering.
+# 👋 Hello, I'm Amarpreet
+  ### Full Stack Developer with a strong focus on Front-end Engineering.

 - 👨🏻‍💻 I am currently an active open-source contributor on GitHub.